changkun/sched/README.md

 ## Usage

-goscheduler persist your task to Redis, it schedules your task at a specific time or boot an existing task immediately.
+goscheduler persists your task to Redis, it schedules your task at a specific time or boot an existing task immediately.

 See [example](./example/main.go) for detail usage.